Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several key trends relating to the company’s capital structure and debt levels over the period from March 31, 2018, to June 30, 2023.
+The financial data reveals several noteworthy trends related to the company's debt structure and capital base over the analyzed quarters.

 - Total Debt